Lamoreauxaj/lamoreauxaj.com/src/some/index.md

 For this problem, we would hope we can get something much closer to $O(n)$.
 And in fact as we will see Welzl's algorithm does end up running in expected $O(n)$ time.

+## The algorithm

-## Wishful thinking
+### Wishful thinking

 A good problem solving strategy when you don't know what to do is to simplify the problem by assuming you already know something you don't.
-Using this wishful thinking, you may discover realizations from solving a simpler version which will guide you to a full solution.

 For this problem, what if a little birdie already told you two of the points that would be on the boundary of the circle?
 How would you then find the minimum enclosing circle given this fact?

-If you want, now is probably a good time to try thinking about this idea on your own if you desire before we proceed.

-The smallest possible circle we could have is the one with the two fixed points on the boundary.
-We could keep track of the minimum enclosing circle of a increasing set of points.
-Say we call this set $S$ and it only contains the two fixed points at the start.
-And we can also keep track of the minimum enclosing circle of $S$.
-If we can keep this invariant (a property that doesn't change as we progress) as we add points to $S$, then we will end up with our answer at the end.
+The idea is that we will keep track of a set of points and the current minimum enclosing circle for the set.
+At the start the set contains only the two fixed points and we know how to compute the smallest enclosing circle for this set.
+If we can keep this invariant (a property that doesn't change as we progress) as we add points then we will end up with the answer once the set contains all points.

-At the start, clearly we can compute the minimum enclosing circle of just two points.
-If we consider a point not in $S$, either it's within the current minimum enclosing circle or it's not.
-If it's within the circle, then the circle doesn't change and we can keep this invariant.
+We can consider a point not in the current set and whether it's within the current minimum enclosing circle or not.
+If it's within the circle, then the circle remains the same and we add the point to the set.

-However if a point is not within the circle, then we can conclude that the point must actually be on the boundary of the minimum enclosing circle for $S$.
+However if a point is not within the circle, then we can conclude that the point must actually be on the boundary of the minimum enclosing circle for the current set (since if it wasn't, it would've been in the current circle).

 Thus at this point, we know three points that must be on the boundary of the circle.
 Therefore we can conclude that we in fact know the entire circle.
-However it's important to note it may not still enclose all points in $S$, in which case there cannot exist a circle which encloses all of $S$ while having these two fixed points.
+Note the circle may not still enclose all points in the set, in which case there cannot exist any enclosing circle for this set, in which case the algorithm stops.

 We can continue this process for each point.
-If we run into a case where we cannot enclose all points we stop and conclue there is no minimum enclosing circle.
 If we already have three points on the boundary and have a fourth point outside the circle, we use the original two fixed points along with the additional point.
 We no longer assume the previous point we added is on the boundary of the minimum enclosing circle.

 The following animation shows this process on an example set of points.